RenderHeads/UnityPlugin-ModulePattern/README.md

 # Module pattern for Unity

+The module pattern is a framework for **building gameplay systems decoupled from the transform hierarchy.**
+The framework provides a very light set of tools to create acyclical, decoupled caller hierarchies in code, and **allows you to access them from MonoBehaviour-land.**

+[A module in a classical sense!](https://en.wikipedia.org/wiki/Modular_programming) A decoupled, cohesive and replaceable piece of functionality, hidden behind an interface.
+Most of the time, modules are plain C# classes, but they could be anything you like.

+We also provide a factory implementation to access modules program or scene wide, so they can improve on the singleton pattern and provide access at different levels of scope.

 **Have you experienced one or more of the following symptoms?**

 - _**Uncertainty**_ surrounding which components depend on one another?